 “I love the quality of their work,” Lena says.
 “Their work is really trustworthy.”
 It isn’t just about the quality of the work, though.
 Many Amish women can sew, but do they actually like to sew?
 That important question influences Lena’s hiring process.
 Pairing people’s passion with their strengths is a key element to Lena’s overall business operations.
 If a team member is hired for a role that isn’t actually their strength, Lena and her daughters strive to find the right spot for that person to be able to do what they’ re good at and what they love.

-Farmhouse Frocks also helped produce a lot of masks this year, partnering with 14 local Amish upholstery and woodworking shops to make over 100,000 of them.
+Farmhouse Frocks also helped produce a lot of masks this year, partnering with 14 local Amish upholstery and woodworking shops to make over 100,000 of them (update: apparently the business has closed as of 2023).